 Management Unit 10, UMAM Polygon III consists of 493.852 acres of FLUCCS 421 - Xeric Oak and 427 - Live Oak.
 Management goals include preservation, reintroduction of fire, removal of oaks and hardwoods, planting of longleaf pine, and exotic species control.
 Four transects were located within Polygon 10, M1, M2, M12 and M13).
 During baseline monitoring, 44 species were observed along M1, as were 29 species within M2, 26 species within M12, and 54 species within M13.
-In Transect M1, Florida threatened species, Gulf coast lupine (Lupinus westianus), and Gopher tortoise burrows were observed scattered throughout the xeric communities.
+In Transect M1, Florida threatened species, Gulf coast lupine (Lupinus westianus), and Gopher tortoise burrows have been observed scattered throughout the xeric communities.

-In 2020, 98 species were found along Transect M1, an increase of three species.
-This area is a combination of several habitats as it grades towards the pond.
-A total of 83 species were observed within M2.
-A total of 77 species were observed within M12 an increase of nine species.
-Transect M13 had 85 species, an increase of four species.

 In 2021, 100 species were found along Transect M1.
 This area is a combination of several habitats as it grades towards the pond.
 A total of 81 species were observed within M2.
-A total of 72 species were observed within M12.
-Transect M13 had 83 species, an increase of four species.
+A total of 72 species were observed within M12 while Transect M13 had 83 species.

+In 2022, 91 species were found along Transect M1.
+This area is a combination of several habitats as it grades towards the pond.
+A total of 79 species were observed within M2.
+A total of 74 species were observed within M12 while Transect M13 had 81 species.

-Interim success criteria were met for this area.
-No nuisance native or exotic vegetation were observed, except for a small patch of Bahia grass at M1's entrance.
+Interim success criteria have been met for this area.
+No nuisance native or exotic vegetation have been observed, except for a small patch of Bahia grass at M1's entrance.
 Diversity is good and continued burns within these areas will maintain a healthy sandhill community.
-Wiregrass cover is excellent and oaks and other hardwood cover were reduced to appropriate levels.
+Wiregrass cover is excellent and oaks and other hardwood cover have been reduced to appropriate levels.